 Horizon Fitness specializes in budget-friendly, in-home fitness equipment.
 When it comes to treadmills, Horizon offers affordable alternatives to brands like Matrix Fitness and Vision Fitness that sell higher-end treadmills for home gyms and health clubs starting at around $2,500.

-Sale prices for Horizon treadmills range from $599 for the T101 to $1,999 for the Elite T9-02.
+Sale prices for Horizon treadmills range from $599 for the T101 to $1,999 for the 7.8 AT.
 Warranties on the parts range from one to five years depending on the machine in the full lineup, which includes:

-All Horizon treadmills are foldable, and the first two models in this lineup are primarily designed for walking.
-The T7-02 and T9-02 are the best models in the range for running, featuring extended tracks for comfortable running strides.
+All Horizon treadmills are foldable, and the entry level GO series treadmills are more geared towards walkers and joggers than runners.
+The 7.4 AT and 7.8 AT are the best models in the range for running, featuring extended tracks for comfortable running strides.
 To visually compare all the Horizon treadmills, see our comparison chart below for a quick overview of track dimensions, motor power, and other crucial specs.

 What We Like: